Turnrp/ProjectJohn/README.md

 pip install -r requirements.txt
 ```

-## Examples
-Say "Calculate 1 plus 1" <br />
-Response: "The sum of 1 plus 1 is 2"

 ## Create Basic Modules
 Say "new basic module <NAME>" <br />
 Open the file <NAME>.py in an IDE of your choice <br />